mahmoudsabry/mslaf/README.md

 ```

 ## How to use
-1.There are 2 ways to handle requests in laravel
+* There are 2 ways to handle requests in laravel
-..* Laravel controller
+*1- Laravel controller*
-You need to use
+*You need to use*
 ```php
 use Validator;
 use Symfony\Component\HttpFoundation\JsonResponse;